godfrey-creat/alx-low_level_programming/0x00-hello_world/README.md

-compile a c file but does not link
+generates the assembly code of a C code and save it in an output file